sashperso/satellite-hc/README.md

 ## Cloning this repository
 First a word about "gitlab.consulting.redhat.com", you probably used your Red Hat Google account to initially get to Red Hat Consulting's GitLab service?
-Therefore you will need to do any of the following to interact remote with GitLab:
+Therefore you will need to do any of the following to interact remotely with that specific GitLab service:
-* HTTPS access:  set/reset a Password under "User Settings", not 2FA and you are probalby going to use a weak password aren't you!
+* HTTPS access:  set/reset a Password under "User Settings", not 2FA and you are probalby going to (re)use a (bad) password aren't you!
 * HTTPS access:  create an "Access Token".
 * SSH access:    add your SSH Public Key to your account, what REAL Developers do :-p